Unifying reciprocal and real space atomic dynamics in dilute gases

-\textit{Results and discussion.} Resulting representative temperature dependent mode densities of states at 200, 500, and 800 K are shown in Fig. \ref{fig:DOS}.
-In our prior work, we showed that eigenvalues in single element dilute gases do not represent square of vibrational frequencies but more generally a curvature of the potential energy surface \cite{moon_atomic_2023}.
-However, we still name the $x$ axis as frequency for historical reasons.
+Representative temperature dependent mode densities of states at 200, 500, and 800 K are shown in Fig. \ref{fig:DOS}.
 Imaginary modes are plotted as modes with negative frequencies.
-A majority of frequency magnitudes falls below GHz range versus typical THz range for phonons in solids due to extremely weak interatomic interactions.
+A majority of frequency magnitudes fall below the GHz range as opposed to the typical THz range for phonons in solids, due to extremely weak interatomic interactions.
 Frequency magnitudes become smaller with increase in temperature as interatomic distances become greater.
 Nevertheless, only three Goldstone modes with zero frequency are observed for all temperatures.
+In our prior work, we showed that eigenvalues in single element dilute gases do not represent square of vibrational frequencies but more generally a curvature of the potential energy surface \cite{moon_atomic_2023}.
+However, we still name the $x$ axis as frequency for historical reasons.
 We have approximately equal number of imaginary and real modes due to gas atoms having enough kinetic energy to overcome any of the hills and valleys of the potential energy landscape with equal probability as discussed in our prior work \cite{moon_normal_2024}.